librity/ft_minishell/docs/checklist.md

 - [ ] Implement redirections:
   - [x] `<` should redirect input.
   - [x] `>` should redirect output.
-  - [ ] `<<` should be given a delimiter, then read the input until a line containing the delimiter is seen.
+  - [ ] `heredoc`: `<<` should be given a delimiter, then read the input until a line containing the delimiter is seen.
 However, it doesn’t have to update the history!
+    - [ ] Heredoc roda antes que todos os outros redirecionamentos, possivelmente dentro do processo pai.
+    - [ ] Resolver os leaks de memória (`hdoc.c`).
   - [x] `>>` should redirect output in append mode.
 - [x] Search and launch the right executable (based on the `PATH` variable or using a relative or an absolute path).
 - [x] Executar pipe com `fork()` e redirecionamentos.